-Use the Mail Routing Hybrid workload if you have both an on-premises Exchange servers and Exchange Online.
+This dashboard provides a consolidated view of hybrid mail routing test results if you have both on-premises Exchange servers and Exchange Online.

-For this workload, VDX Monitoring robots test the routing time of an email by connecting to a user's mailbox to send an email, and then connecting to the recipient's mailbox to check the receipt of the email.
+For the Hybrid Mail Routing and SMTP Gateways workloads, VDX Monitoring robots test the routing time of an email by connecting to a user's mailbox to send an email, and then connecting to the recipient's mailbox to check the receipt of the email.
 The recipient sends an auto response.
 When the response is received, the mail flow is successful and the robots delete the test messages.
 The email can be sent by either EWS or SMTP.